Writing an Argumentative Essay: How to Convince Your Readers Wittily

 First Step: Choosing Topics and Stance

-The above steps form the preparation stage without which you will not write a great persuasive essay.
-Better yet, if you want a laser-focused argumentative paper, you need to adhere to the tactics and tips we share here.
-Now, after the preparation, you have to structure your essay, and that is how to make an argumentative essay very convincing.
+The above steps form the preparation stage, without which you will not write a persuasive essay.
+If you want a laser-focused argumentative paper, you must adhere to the tactics and tips we share here.
+After the preparation, you have to structure your essay, which is how to make an argumentative essay very convincing.

 Second Step: Research for the Persuasive Essay

-Regardless of the argumentative method, you have chosen, you have to get your facts right from the beginning.
-Ensure that you get scholarly sources, within 5 years window-period, for relevance and credibility.
+Regardless of your chosen argumentative method, you have to get your facts right from the beginning.
+Ensure you get scholarly sources within a 5-year window-period for relevance and credibility.

 Research helps you shape your arguments and write convincing statements and paragraphs.
-It also help your teachers assess the depth of your essay.
+It also helps your teachers assess the depth of your essay.

 Third Step: Develop the Structure of your Essay

-A short persuasive essay aligns to the five-paragraph format.
-However, if it is a long argumentative research paper, say 10 pages or more, your body paragraphs will be many.
+A short persuasive essay aligns with the five-paragraph format.
+However, your body paragraphs will be many if it is a long argumentative research paper, say 10 pages or more.

-So, an argumentative essay outline has an introduction (with an essay hook and a thesis), the body paragraphs, and the conclusion.
-The body paragraphs will have supporting facts each, and then the counterargument paragraph is second last to the conclusion.
+So, an argumentative essay outline has an introduction (with an essay hook and a thesis), body paragraphs, and a conclusion.
+The body paragraphs will have supporting facts each, and then the counterargument paragraph is the second last to the conclusion.

-One thing to note though, always be privy of the arguments of your opponents as you are with yours.
+One thing to note, though, is always to be privy to your opponents' arguments as you are to yours.
 When you use concession- noting the opposing views, you gracefully win your argument and find commonality with the opponents.

 Step 4: Write your introduction

 Of most importance is how you start your argumentative essay.
-So, when thinking of how to write an argumentative essay introduction, make it memorable and stunning.
-Always strive to start your opening paragraph with an essay hook to grab the attention of your reader.
+So, make it memorable and stunning when thinking of how to write an argumentative essay introduction.
+Always strive to start your opening paragraph with an essay hook to grab your reader's attention.
 For this, you can use a statistic, a quote, or paint a picture of what is on the ground concerning the issue at hand.

 Sample Essay Hook Ideas for Persuasive Essays

-If developing an essay hook is challenging in the early stages, you can always head to the next parts of the essay and deal with it later.
-The beauty of this approach is that when writing you find inspiration and discover useful facts from research.
+If developing an essay hook is challenging in the early stages, you can always head to the following parts of the essay and deal with it later.
+The beauty of this approach is that you find inspiration and discover useful facts from research when writing.

 Now, your intro should also have a thesis statement.